Updated July 13, 2020 – City’s summer camps back on for August

 “If Provincial emergency orders change, or we get updated advice from local health officials, we may be able to offer some in-person programs and events before September.
 For now, we want to refund any fees we’ve collected and give families an opportunity to make other plans for the summer,” said Colleen Clack, Deputy Chief Administrative Officer of Public Services at the City of Guelph.
 “We know how much kids, families and visitors love summertime in Guelph.
 We’re disappointed too, but we know these measures are necessary to protect our community’s health and safety.”

-Refunds for summer camps, swimming lessons, sports fields, amusement rides and rentals
+Refunds for summer camps (registered before May 29), swimming lessons, sports fields, amusement rides and rentals

 If you registered for programs or classes, rented a sports field or the amusement rides, booked a picnic shelter or reserved any other recreation facility before September 8, 2020, you will receive a refund.